List of secretaries of state of the United States: 18th and 19th centuries

+20th and 21st centuries

+List of secretaries of state from September 30, 1898 to the present.

 List of secretaries of state by time in office

 This is a list of United States secretaries of state by time in office.
 This is based on the difference between dates; if counted by number of calendar days all the figures would be one greater.
-Cordell Hull is the only person to have served as Secretary of State for more than eight years.
+Cordell Hull is the only person to have served as secretary of state for more than eight years.
 Daniel Webster and James G. Blaine are the only secretaries of state to have ever served non-consecutive terms.
-Warren Christopher served very briefly as Acting Secretary of State non-consecutively with his later tenure as full-fledged Secretary of State.
-Elihu B. Washburne served as Secretary of State for less than two weeks before becoming Ambassador to France.
+Warren Christopher served very briefly as acting secretary of state non-consecutively with his later tenure as full-fledged secretary of state.
+Elihu B. Washburne served as secretary of state for less than two weeks before becoming ambassador to France.